proost/pythia/README.md

-# JOA-interpreter
+# Pythia-interpreter

-# Interpreter for JOA language
+# Interpreter for Pythia language